eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

 # Introduction

 By default, there is at most one vehicle per lane and lane-changes are performed instantly.
-To changes this, one of the two models described below may be activated.
+To change this, one of the two models described below may be activated.

 # Sublane-Model